haskell/clc-stackage/README.md

 3. `git clone https://github.com/haskell/clc-stackage`, then `cd clc-stackage`.

-4. Build the exe: `cabal install clc-stackage --installdir=./bin`.
+4. Build the exe: `cabal install exe:clc-stackage`.

     > :warning: **Warning:** Use a normal downloaded GHC for this step, **not** your custom built one.
 Why?
 Using the custom GHC can force a build of many dependencies you'd otherwise get for free e.g. `vector`.